codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 Notice that, as with the `scale` syntax, the defined values/properties are merged between parent step (`MyUnitTests` in the example above) and children steps.
 For example, if you set an environment variable on the parent and also on child matrix steps , the result will a merged environment where all values are available.

-## Parallel pipeline mode
+## Parallel pipeline execution
-> If you use parallel pipeline mode, you _cannot_ use _implicit parallel steps_.
+> If you use parallel execution mode for pipelines, you _cannot_ use _implicit parallel steps_.

-To activate advanced parallel mode for the whole pipeline you need to declare it explicitly at the root of the `codefresh.yml` file:
+To activate advanced parallel mode for the whole pipeline, you need to declare it explicitly at the root of the `codefresh.yml` file:

 ```
 version: '1.0'